What Are 401(a) Plans?

 401(a) plans function much like other retirement plans.
 They have a menu of investment choices and offer tax-deferral benefits.
 Employer contributions are always made pre-tax while employee contributions are made with after-tax income.
 Withdrawals from the plan are taxed as ordinary income tax after the age of 59.5 years and there is a 10% penalty, if withdrawals are made before that age.
 Account holders may be required to take Required Minimum Distributions (RMDs) after the age of 72 depending on the plan’s terms.

 Mandatory employer contributions mean that they are able to set the terms and vesting schedules for 401(a) plans.
 Employers can offer multiple types of 401(a) plans to employees based on different sets of criteria.
 For example, they can offer one based on pay grade or another one based on years of service.
-In each plan, employers can define different contribution limits and vesting schedule.
+In each plan, employers can define different contribution limits and vesting schedules.

 The Internal Revenue Service (IRS) has provided few guidelines for the design of such plans, meaning that employers have considerable latitude in designing them.
 They can opt for a profit-sharing plan design in which they share a percentage of the profits made by the company.
 Or, they can design a money purchase pension plan in which they contribute cash or a set percentage of the employee’s salary to the account.